AppleIntusion/MMAEVe/tutorial/tutorial.md

 ## Vesicles

 Two spheres are used to create a vesicle.
 Spheres require that a radius, height, number of molecules, and a composition are specified.
 Optionally, a pore-radius can be specified.
-The pore radius is used to create pores along the principal axes and are a part of a procedure that can be used to equilibrate the number of lipids beterrn the inner and outer leaflets of the vesicle.
+The pore radius is used to create pores along the principal axes and are a part of a procedure that can be used to equilibrate the number of lipids between the inner and outer leaflets of the vesicle.
 ```python
 outer_leaf = mav.Sphere(125., 0., 3000, upper_leaf_comp,
                     pore_radius = 20.0)